We found the main ingredient for this new red carrot pasta sauce at the roadside between Temple Bar and Criblyn villages in Ceredigion, Wales.

 I coarsely grated the carrots for my recipe to infuse the sauce with the bright orange colour and the organic carrot flavours of this star ingredient.
 The result: a pure delight and a fool-proof vegetarian ragu sauce that is guaranteed to please and comfort.
 Yum!

-Half a pack of fettuccine or other pasta.
+- Half a pack of fettuccine or other dried pasta (120g)

 Coarsely grate the carrots after you have washed them well.
 No need to peel really fresh and young carrots.